Employee engagement: Definitions

 Definitions of engagement vary in the weight they give to the individual vs the organisation in creating engagement.
 Recent practice has situated the drivers of engagement across this spectrum, from within the psyche of the individual employee (for example, promising recruitment services that will filter out 'disengaged' job applicants) to focusing mainly on the actions and investments the organisation makes to support engagement.

 These definitional issues are potentially severe for practitioners.
 With different (and often proprietary) definitions of the object being measured, statistics from different sources are not readily comparable.
 Engagement work remains open to the challenge that its basic assumptions are, as Tom Keenoy describes them, 'normative' and 'aspirational', rather than analytic or operational - and so risk being seen by other organizational participants as "motherhood and apple pie" rhetoric.

+The "voice of the employee" (VoE) or "employee voice" is the process of employee engagement to generate feedback on workplace and business outcomes.
+Understanding the voice of the employee includes surveys, annual reviews, and town halls.

 Correlates

 Prior to Kahn's use of the term in the mid-1990s, a series of concepts relating to employee engagement had been investigated in management theory.
 Employee morale, work ethic, productivity, and motivation had been explored in a line dating back to the work of Mary Parker Follett in the early 1920s.
 Survey-based World War II studies on leadership and group morale sparked further confidence that such properties could be investigated and measured.
 Later, Frederick Herzberg concluded that positive motivation is driven by managers giving their employees developmental opportunities, activity he termed 'vertical enrichment'.